What does it mean to do chores mindfully?

 So maybe it’s time to start digging into this thing one feature at a time.

-One icon and feature I keep seeing is the Body Battery measurement.
+One feature I keep seeing is the Body Battery measurement.
 This seems like its trying to tell me something interesting, but what?
 It gives me a score and it has a chart showing bars representing ‘Rest’ and ‘Stress.’
 The overarching line crests up and troughs.

 The Connect app shows my 7 day energy ranges.
 Am I supposed to try to make it to 100?